CDSoft/cdtux/README.md

 ./cdtux
 ~~~~~~~~~~

-You will have sometimes to provide your password to gain `root` priviledges.
+You will have sometimes to provide your password to gain `root` privileges.

 ### Some specificities for Raspbian on Raspberry Pi